 Prescribed Fire and Management of Wildfires

 Prescribed fire is a crucial tool for restoring forests and protecting from negative fire effects.
 The Guild is engaged in research to understand how to facilitate more prescribed fire, particularly for private landowners.
-For more information, see the report Controlled Burning on Private Land in New Mexico.
+For more information, see the report Prescribed Fire on Private Land in New Mexico.
 We are also working with a research team from the US Forest Service and Northern Arizona University to understand how managers can use naturally ignited wildfires to benefit forests and communities.

 The Guild is committed to supporting ecological forestry, which requires a firm scientific foundation.
 Often this means synthesizing existing research and presenting it in a format useful to managers and landowners.
 For example, we are working with partners to encourage conservation and holistic management in wetland forests as described in the report Ecological Forestry Practices for Bottomland Hardwood Forests.
 In some cases, economic factors determine whether or not forests are managed in an ecologically responsible manner.
 In Wisconsin, we studied how forest practices and range of constraints on harvesting is affecting forests and forestry and published a report.

-Research and Management Publications
+Research and management publications

 Putting Good Fire on the Ground: Rio Trampas TREX, October 2017